nserfontein/software-systems/platforms/lightbend/reactive-platform/open-source-core/research.md

 # Step 8: Play Around

-#### What can you do to "play around” with the subject you are learning about?
+#### What can you do to "play around" with the subject you are learning about?
 List a few different choices if you can.
 - TODO

 #### Pick one of the things you can do and do it.
-Then list any questions you have as you are "playing around” here.
+Then list any questions you have as you are "playing around" here.
 If you aren’t coming up with many questions, you may not know enough to really get started.
 You may want to go back to the previous step and learn just a bit more so that you can do some meaningful experiments on your own.
 - TODO